Two-Day, Grade-Leveled Class Information

 - State in their own words that God gave us language, written and spoken.

 - Enjoy hand-eye coordination practice through various pre-writing and fine-motor exercises.

 - Recognize phonograms in both print and cursive, and articulate sound/s that each makes.
 (Using Spell to Write and Read curriculum.)

 - Begin the process of consistently and properly form lower case versions of each cursive letter.
-(Parents' choice.)
+(Parents' choice, at-home.)